 Fertility foods include warming foods for the system and include lentil soup, or stir-fried veggies and brown rice with ginger, turmeric, cinnamon, and nutmeg).
 The holistic thinking is that a warm uterus is better for fertility.

-© Nourish your body with a fertility smoothie and a folic acid supplement.
+Boost your chances of becoming pregnant by drinking a fertility smoothie and taking supplements.
 Try these recipes for fertility-boosting smoothie.
-It’s also great to ensure you’re getting enough folic acid or folate (see what the difference is HERE) at least three months before conceiving to help reduce the risk of neural tube defects like spina bifida.
+It’s also great to ensure you’re getting enough folic acid or folate (see what the difference is HERE) for at least three months before conceiving to help reduce the risk of neural tube defects like spina bifida.

 Try stretching to open, nourish and relax your reproductive organs